 Next, let’s take a closer look at the five main mattress types.
 Mattresses sold today fall into five general categories based on how the comfort layers and support core are constructed: hybrid, innerspring, latex, airbed, and all-foam.
 Mattress types generally earn the same ratings in performance categories like durability, pressure relief, and temperature neutrality.
 However, you’ll notice a lot of variation with these categories in terms of feel, price, and other factors.

 All-Encompassing Design: Hybrids are designed to perform well in several different areas.
-Their contouring comfort layers offer extra support for the spine and more pressure relief for sleepers – side sleepers, in particular.
-However, their coil systems also provide enough reinforcement for most back and stomach sleepers to lie comfortably without sagging too much.
-Hybrids sleep cooler than most all-foam models, while also isolating more motion than the average innerspring.
+Their contouring comfort layers offer extra support for the spine and more pressure relief for sleepers – our side sleepers, in particular.
+However, their coil systems also provide enough reinforcement for most of our back and stomach sleepers to lie comfortably without sagging too much.
+Hybrids sleep cooler than most all-foam models, while earning higher marks in motion isolation than the average innerspring.

 Definition: Innersprings are the oldest mattress type still sold today, as well as the most popular among U.S. consumers.
 Most feature thin comfort layers of polyfoam (and possibly memory foam) over a support core of open steel coils.
 As a result, innersprings often feel quite responsive on the surface regardless of the firmness level.

-Excellent Temperature Regulation: Innersprings tend to sleep cool for a few reasons.
-Since their comfort layers are usually somewhat thin, they won’t absorb and trap much body heat from sleepers.
+Excellent Temperature Regulation: Innersprings tend to sleep cool during our temperature control tests for a few reasons.
+Since their comfort layers are usually somewhat thin, they won’t absorb and trap much of your body heat.
 Their coil systems also promote steady airflow to help the mattress maintain a cool interior temperature, and their responsive surfaces prevent most sleepers from sinking too deeply.

-Contouring Without the Sink: Latex beds are suitable for sleepers who prefer some noticeable body-conforming, but don’t want to sink too deeply into their mattress.
+Contouring Without the Sink: Latex beds are suitable if you prefer some noticeable body-conforming, but don’t want to sink too deeply into your mattress.
 The latex layers also offer great longevity and won’t develop deep body impressions as quickly as memory foam or polyfoam layers.

 Definition: An airbed is constructed with two or more air chambers in its support core.
 You can add or release air from individual chambers, which in turn changes the firmness in different areas of the sleep surface.
 Some airbeds also include comfort layers of polyfoam, memory foam, and other contouring materials.